Self Guided Kensington Walk

 During the 2nd World War an anti aircraft gun accidentally shot off the orb and cross at the top of the memorial.
 Now cross over the road to the Albert Hall.

-Opened in 1871, perhaps the UK's most famous concert hall.
-Was originally going to be called the Hall of Arts & Sciences but Queen Victoria instead had it named after her husband.
+Opened in 1871, the Royal Albert hall is perhaps the UK's most famous concert hall.
+It was originally going to be called the Hall of Arts & Sciences but Queen Victoria instead had it named after her husband.

 The hall is best known for the annual proms concerts, but has hosted a wide range of performances including the first Sumo tournament held outside Japan.